Is The Teplo Worth Buying?

 Enter, Teplo

 It was relatively warm the Wednesday afternoon I spoke with Mayuresh Soni, the co-founder of Teplo.
-I was on my way out of St. Louis, Missouri where I’d been on business and so I had prescheduled the call at least partly to fill some of the five and a half hour drive back to Cincinnati where I live.
+I was on my way out of St. Louis, Missouri, where I’d been on business, and so I had prescheduled the call at least partly to fill some of the five and a half hour drive back to Cincinnati, where I live.

 I came into the conversation skeptical.
 I mean, technology is my business during the day, but tea is my love all the time.
-The two can mix, of that I am confident.
-But I have been burned before by other devices promising me the best tea love of my life, and leaving me unsatisfied.
+The two can mix; of that, I am confident.
+But I have been burned before by other devices promising me the best tea love of my life and leaving me unsatisfied.
 How was Teplo going to be any different?

 Not ‘Just Because’ Technology